Cart is empty

 Are There Men Who Truly do have a Micropenis?

 Cases of real micropenis, although rare, merit full evaluation and management.
-A suggested objective definition of a penis as abnormally short is based on proposed measurements of less than 4.5 cm for flaccid length and less than 7 cm erect or stretched (Wessells H et al. 1996b)—or, more accurately, when stretched flaccid, length is more than two standard deviations below average, according to approved norms.
+A suggested objective definition of a penis as abnormally short is based on proposed measurements of less than 4.5 cm for flaccid length and less than 7 cm erect or stretched (Wessells H et al. 1996b)—or, more accurately, when stretched flaccid, length surpasses two standard deviations below average, according to approved norms.

 A thorough medical workup for a man whose penis meets the above definition of small should include karyotyping (chromosomal examination), genetic studies, and evaluation of pituitary and testicular hormones in the bloodstream as well as testosterone and dihydrotestosterone in the genital tissue.